1908 Messina earthquake: Earthquake

 On Monday, 28 December 1908, at 5:20:27 an earthquake of 7.1 on the moment magnitude scale occurred.
-Its epicentre was in the Strait of Messina which separates the busy port city of Messina in Sicily and Reggio Calabria on the Italian mainland.
-Its precise epicentre has been pinpointed to the northern Ionian Sea area close to the narrowest section of the Strait, the location of Messina.
+Its epicentre was in the Strait of Messina which separates the busy Sicilian port city of Messina from Reggio Calabria on the Italian mainland.
+Its precise epicentre has been pinpointed in the northern Ionian Sea area close to the narrowest section of the Strait, the location of Messina.
 It had a depth of around 9 km.

 The earthquake almost levelled Messina.
-At least 91% of structures in Messina were destroyed or irreparably damaged and 75,000 people were killed in the city and suburbs.
+At least 91% of the structures in Messina were destroyed or irreparably damaged and 75,000 people were killed in the city and its suburbs.
 Reggio Calabria and other locations in Calabria also suffered heavy damage, with some 25,000 people killed.
 Reggio's historic centre was almost completely eradicated.
-The number of casualties is based on the 1901 and 1911 census data.
-It was the most destructive earthquake ever to strike Europe.
+The number of casualties is based on 1901 and 1911 census data.
+It was the most destructive earthquake in recorded history to strike Europe.
 The ground shook for 37 seconds, and the damage was widespread, with destruction felt over a 4300 km2 area.

 In Calabria, the ground shook violently from Scilla to south of Reggio, provoking landslides inland in the Reggio area and along the sea-cliff from Scilla to Bagnara.
-In the Calabrian commune of Palmi on the Tyrrhenian coast, there was almost total devastation that left 600 dead.
-Damage was also inflicted along the eastern Sicilian coast, but outside of Messina, it was not as badly hit as Calabria.
-The mesoseismal area was confined near the coast along a 1 to 4 km belt that shook and destroyed Messina and surrounding villages.
+In the Calabrian commune of Palmi on the Tyrrhenian coast, there was devastation that left 600 dead.
+Damage was also inflicted along the eastern Sicilian coast, but only Messina was hit as badly as Calabria.
+The mesoseismal area was confined near the coast along a 1 to 4 km belt that shook Messina and the surrounding villages.
 Catania, the largest city in eastern Sicily, did not incur notable damage.